 Michael trained as a chartered accountant with Peat Marwick Mitchell (now KPMG) and spent the latter part of his business career as a non-executive chairman or director of a range of private equity-backed businesses, mostly in service-related industries.
 For several years before its sale he was Chairman of Spaldings, the nationwide distributor of agricultural spares.
 Earlier he spent 12 years at a senior level with BET, a large UK multinational service group, before developing his private equity interests with 3i and other private equity houses.

-He is a Governor of the Lady Katherine Leveson Charity which provides sheltered housing and residential care accommodation in a Christian community outside Solihull and is Chairman of the Heart of England region of the Historic Houses Association.
+He is a Governor of the Lady Katherine Leveson charity which provides sheltered housing and residential care accommodation in a Christian community outside Solihull and has recently retired as Chairman of the Heart of England region of Historic Houses.
 He lives on a Midlands let agricultural estate.
-He has served on the Warwickshire branch of the CLA since 1974.
+He has served on the Warwickshire branch of the CLA for many years.

 John became a teacher for the Inner London Education Authority in 1975 and after studying for an MBA in 1978 changed career to work for AB Electronics Products Group plc.
 He formed his own electronics company in 1985 and after 10 years moved over to the distribution and installation of security systems.

 Following his father’s retirement in 2002 he took over the family estate in Glamorgan which at that time had 1100 cattle and 1400 sheep.
-This has developed into mixed arable, cattle and sheep enterprises along with extensive waste and property interests.
-Cowbridge Compost Ltd processes some 28,000 tons of biodegradable waste p/a and the estate is a classic modern CLA member’s diversified operation.
+The Estate, like so many, has seen massive changes in the last 5 years, with investment away from livestock and into rental units, farm shop and café, free range laying hens, waste recycling and accommodation.
+Luckily the Estate straddles the main A48 out of Cardiff, enabling it to evolve into the classic modern CLA member’s diversified operation.

 John has had extensive involvement with the CLA for many years serving on Environment Committee, Business & Rural Economy Committee, Policy Committee as well as being Chairman of the County Branch 2002-2004 and Member of the CLA Welsh Committee 2004-2009 subsequently becoming Chairman in 2010-2012.
 He is a Fellow of the Royal Agricultural Societies and Trustee of the CLA Charitable Trust.